Prestbury, Gloucestershire: History

+In 1249 the bishop of Hereford was granted permission to hold a weekly market along with a three-day annual fair in August.
+The weekly market was believed to have been held in The Burgage, with evidence it was thriving in 1280 and 1394.

-The village became eclipsed by Cheltenham following the end of the medieval period.
-The market started to decline in the 15th century and had lapsed completely by the start of the 18th century.
+The village became eclipsed as a trading centre by Cheltenham following the end of the medieval period.
+The market started to decline in the 15th century, with an attempt to revive it during the early 16th century, and had lapsed completely by the start of the 18th century.

 In the middle of the 18th century a mineral spring was discovered in the parish, and by 1751 a local landowner, Lord Craven, had a business providing bathing and lodging.
 However it did not last past the end of the century.

 The Prestbury War Memorial is a Cotswold stone Gothic Revival column with six engraved panels commemorating the villagers who died in the First World War (1914–1918).
 The memorial was severely damaged in October 2011 in an act of vandalism when the column was toppled to the ground and smashed.
+A replacement column, using stone from the original quarry, was rededicated on 14 April 2012.

 There are claims that Prestbury is the most haunted village in England, and one of the most haunted in Britain.

+Built environment and conservation area

+Prestbury was designated as a conservation area by Gloucestershire County Council on 15 August 1971, and then reviewed in 2001, currently covering 26 hectares.
+This area covers the historic boundaries of Prestbury rather than the modern civil parish.
+The special interest of the area is derived from: